 Despite the fact that it’s considered a medium-sized university (~5,500 undergraduate students), there are no lecture halls and no graduate student teaching assistants at the University of San Diego.
 The average class size is 22 and the student-to-faculty ratio is 15:1.

 One of the five Catholic colleges in California, USD students never forget they are minutes away from the beach.
-When I toured on a Friday afternoon, one student had his surfboard with him in the cafeteria.
+When we toured on a Friday afternoon, one student had his surfboard with him in the cafeteria.

 About half of the students are from out of state, and about half are Catholic.
 The university does require three semesters of courses within the Theology department, but look at the variety of classes that students can take to satisfy this requirement [including a class about the Holocaust]!
 They have also been named a “College with a Conscience” by the Princeton Review, as service learning plays an important role in the education process here.
 There is a diversity course requirement, and over 30% of the students identify as students of color.
-USD has a Core Curriculum which has some flexibility, but also specific requirements for math and language competency.
+University of San Diego has a Core Curriculum which has some flexibility, but also specific requirements for math and language competency.
 The university is in the midst of revising the Core.

 Housing is beautiful at USD and most students live on campus.
 There are fraternities and sororities but no Greek housing.
 First year and second year students have their own respective separate housing areas, and juniors and seniors live in a separate area as well.
 The view from the second-year housing – aptly named “The Vistas” – is beautiful.